ROCKINGHAM COUNTY GUN CLUB, INC.

 ARTICLE III – MEMBERSHIP

-Any citizen of the United States or legal resident alien aged eighteen (18) years or older who is eligible to possess a firearm may become a member of this organization on a two-thirds (2/3) vote of the Executive Board after subscribing to the following pledge, attending an approved orientation session, and on payment of the usual initiation fee and dues.
+Any citizen of the United States or legal resident alien aged eighteen (18) years or older who is eligible to possess a firearm may become a member of this organization on a two-thirds (2/3) vote of the Executive Board after completing a current application, showing proof of NRA membership, subscribing to the following pledge, attending an approved orientation session, and on payment of the usual initiation fee and dues.
 When a member's spouse joins RCGC the usual initiation fee shall be waived.
 If a member's child joins within the first calendar year after their eighteenth birthday, they are exempt from paying the usual initiation fee.

 PLEDGEI certify that I am a citizen of good repute of the United States or my country of origin; that I am not a member of any organization or group having as its purpose the overthrow by force or violence of the Government of the United States or any of its political subdivisions; that I have never been convicted of a felony and that I am not under indictment for any judicial proceedings that might result in a felony conviction.
 I further certify that there are no legal prohibitions (local, state, or federal) against my possessing or using a firearm.
 If admitted to membership, I will fulfill the obligations of good sportsmanship and good citizenship and I agree to uphold and abide by the Club rules and policies.